Rohit-Agarwal-Khitchdee/EngagementManager/README.md

   before returning the ModeManager to ModalWindow.

   3(b).
 App lifetime -- Paint and Kybd event handling
-  (i) Goto line 697 and open it.
+  (i) Goto line 720 and open it.
   This is where all key down events are handled by ModalWindow.
-  Goto line 699 and move the caret to kybd_map and Ctrl-right
+  Goto line 722 and move the caret to kybd_map and Ctrl-right
   That takes you to the modemanager's kybd_map fn.
   This function set's pWin->m_bUsrActn which tells Modal
   that the user has done something.
-  Then call's the kybd_map fn of the mode at the top of the mode stack
+  Then, call's the kybd_map fn of the mode at the top of the mode stack
   which is the currently active mode.
-  (ii) Go Back (Ctrl-left) and close 697.
+  (ii) Go Back (Ctrl-left) and close 720.
-  Open 680 -- this is the paint event handler for ModalWindow.
+  Open 701 -- this is the paint event handler for ModalWindow.
   This fn calls either disp_state if the event was not caused by the user
   in which the state of the entire app needs to be reloaded.
   or disp_update in which case the mode decides what needs to be updated.
-  Goto 686 and move over disp_state Ctrl-right.
+  Open 706, then goto 707 and move over disp_state, Ctrl-right.
   You can read the comments inside 457 then close it.
-  Open 476, then 477, then 478.
+  Open 476, then 477, then 478, then 482.
   The mode manager contains a stack of modes
   and displays each modes disp_state in back to front order (bottom to top of stack).
-  Close 478, close 476, close 476.
+  Close 482, close 478, close 476, close 476.
   Go back.
-  Now goto 682 disp_update and Ctrl-right.
+  Now goto 712 disp_update and Ctrl-right.
-  Open 487.
+  Open 492.
   Note that disp_update only calls the mode at the top of the mode stack, the current mode.
-  Close 487 and go back.
+  Close 492 and go back.
-  Close 680.
+  Close 701.
-  So during execution stage, wxWidgets send key down and paint events to ModalWindow.
+  So during execution stage, wxWidgets sends key down and paint events to ModalWindow.
   ModalWindow delegates these to the modemanager
   which dispatches them appropriately to modes it manages.

   3(c).
 App exit -- Modal shutdown and app state serialisation.
   When a modal app is ready to exit, it tells the wxWidgets app to shutdown
   which results in ~ModalWIndow being called.
-  Open 674. ~ModalWindow calls modal_exit().
+  Open 695. ~ModalWindow calls modal_exit().
   Ctrl-right to modal_exit().
-  Open 8656 and then 8860.
+  Open 8881 and then 8885.
   modal_exit serializes the mode manager and all the modes it contains to a state file.
   Next time the app is launched, it reads state from this file
   to reload the last operational state of the app.
   It also free's the mode manager which in turn free's all the modes it contains.
   The mode manager and the modes are all created on the heap.
-  Close 8760.
-Close 8856 and go back.
+  Close 8885.
+Close 8881 and go back.
   Press Escape to exit the app.
   Then relaunch the app.
 You should be back where you left off.
+  Close 695 then close 638.
+PgUp.
+  You're back at the app's start-screen.

 4. Inside Modal -- Modes of Operation and User Intents
+  Modal has been designed in such a way that for the most part the developer does not need to have anything to do with it's operational context in this case wxWidgets.
+  The UI design of a Modal app is purely using modal constructs namely the mode of operation and the user intent handler.
+  A modal app developer is concerned with Modal Init and Exit, their app's data and the primary mode of operation they design.
+  This design may use UI elements from the toolkit.
+  This app is a modal source code editor and navigator.
+  We will walkthrough the design of SModeSrcEdr which is its primary mode of operation and the user intent handlers that are part of this mode's design.
 ## Next Development Step:
 1. Modal specific navigational features and source code editing.
 2. Build.